DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* We're going to learn about an alternative way of getting data from forms to the webserver using the 'get' method.
 * Day 83 - Custom Themes
 	* It's project day and time to take that blogging engine code from Day 77 to the next level and create custom themes.
+* Day 84 - Client Server Logins
+	* Use Flask as a webserver to build a client server model to persistently store data in the repl (server) and it be accessed by multiple users (clients).